Panasonic GM1 vs GM5

 - More heavily discounted: Has been on the market for longer (launched in October 2013).

-Reasons to prefer the Panasonic Lumix DMC-GM5:
+Arguments in favor of the Panasonic Lumix DMC-GM5:

-- Better video: Provides higher movie framerates (1080/60p vs 1080/60i).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

 - Easier framing: Has an electronic viewfinder for image framing and settings control.